 Benefits of Cryptocurrency

-Crypto offers people payment options, savings account options, investment and trading options, and earning options, to name a few.
-You’ll have options you could never dream about in a million years soon coming your way.
-Why stop this amazing growth and innovation in an open source, free to all industry?
+Crypto offers people payment options, savings account options, investment, and trading options, and earning options, to name a few.
+You’ll have options you could never have dreamt up in a million years soon coming your way.
+Why stop this amazing growth and innovation in an open-source, free to all industries?

 [This is how fast crypto moves.
 While writing this article, Ethereum World News reported that Whatsapp is now enabling crypto transactions for its 1.5 billion users.]

 Companies that are working on decentralized ecosystems and pathways to broaden crypto usage are hardly criminals.
-Their work represents examples of infrastructure being laid for what people want.
+Their work represents examples of infrastructure being laid for the next generation of finance, enabling freedom to transact in a non-weaponized, data secure, and peer to peer way.

-Yet regulations continue to slow everything up.
-Nevertheless, innovative businesses are going to try and reach these hungry audiences.
+Yet US regulations continue to slow everything up.
+Nevertheless, innovative businesses are going to try and reach a worldwide audience at the beginning of this new phase.
 Whether they do it in the US or Asia or anywhere else is up to those nations.

 People should be able to choose the currency of their choice now that there are options.
-Maybe we should let the markets decide.
+Many feel that it’s simply best to let the markets decide.
 You can spend time trying to ban it or you can enable your country to remain competitive.
-Competition is healthy.
 But just because we are using cryptocurrency, or helping others to do so, doesn’t mean we are crooks.

 What’s the deal with the bans?